greenboxal/doggohub/doc/administration/container_registry.md

-# GitLab Container Registry administration
+# DoggoHub Container Registry administration

-> [Introduced][ce-4040] in GitLab 8.8.
+> [Introduced][ce-4040] in DoggoHub 8.8.

 ---

 > **Notes:**
-- Container Registry manifest `v1` support was added in GitLab 8.9 to support Docker versions earlier than 1.10.
+- Container Registry manifest `v1` support was added in DoggoHub 8.9 to support Docker versions earlier than 1.10.
 - This document is about the admin guide.
-To learn how to use GitLab Container Registry [user documentation](../user/project/container_registry.md).
+To learn how to use DoggoHub Container Registry [user documentation](../user/project/container_registry.md).

-With the Container Registry integrated into GitLab, every project can have its own space to store its Docker images.
+With the Container Registry integrated into DoggoHub, every project can have its own space to store its Docker images.

 You can read more about the Container Registry at